zaebalsya1/py-software-engineers/README.md

 Firstly, you should create `SoftwareEngineer` class, which will be a parent for all other classes.
 Its constructor should take one parameter: `name` of the engineer.
-Also, it should have `skills` attribute - a list of engineer's skills, such as `"Python"` or `"JavaScript"`.
+Also, engineer should have `skills` attribute - a list of his/her skills, such as `"Python"` or `"JavaScript"`.
 `skills` should be initialised with empty list.

 `SoftwareEngineer` class should have one method: `learn_skill` that